ogressel/obd-ii-logger/Readme.md

 ### Installing

-* Download and configure the 'obd' Python module following these [instructions](https://python-obd.readthedocs.io/en/latest/#installation)
+* Download and configure the `obd` Python module following these [instructions](https://python-obd.readthedocs.io/en/latest/#installation)
 * Link your OBD-II dongle, e.g., following these [steps](https://fsjohnny.medium.com/connecting-your-bluetooth-obdii-adapter-or-other-serial-port-adapters-to-a-raspberry-pi-3-f2c9663dae73)
-* Simply download the 'obd-ii-logger.py' script
+* Simply download the `obd-ii-logger.py` script

 ### Executing program
 * simply run from the command line, providing the filename for the CSV sensor-definitions as an argument